Italy in February

 February in Italy can be quite cold.
 Northern regions are colder because of their proximity to the Alps.
 Central Italy is usually warmer, but still chilly.
 If you choose to travel to the South, a pleasant, temperate climate will welcome you: if you are looking for an escape from winter and its chills, southern Italy is the place for you.

 Northern Italy is definitely the coldest area of the country because of its proximity to the mountains, as we said already.
 In urban areas, the average temperatures usually go from -3 to 8 degree Celsius (27 to 47 degrees Farenheit).
 Precipitations -including snow- are high throughout the month.
 If you intend to visit the countryside or the mountains, keep in mind temperature are colder than in the cities.
+Most people in Italy go skiing during this time of the year.
+If you don't like skiing, it's still a good idea to go to one of the many "baite" (chalet) along the slopes to enjoy the sunshine, the clean air and the delicious traditional food of the mountains.

 In Central Italy, including Rome, temperatures run approximately from 7 to 13 degrees Celsius (39 to 55 degrees Farenheit).
 Precipitations are frequent but snow is rare (In Rome it snows only once every few years).